CycleDistill: Bootstrapping Machine Translation using LLMs with Cyclical Distillation: Experiments

 \subsection{Evaluation}

-Model performance is assessed using the \textbf{IN22 Gen corpus}~\cite{gala2023indictrans2}, with translation quality quantified through chrF scores~\cite{popovic2015chrf}.
+Model performance is assessed using the \textbf{IN22 Gen corpus}~\cite{gala2023indictrans2}, the standard evaluation benchmark coupled with the BPCC seed corpus.
+The translation quality is quantified through chrF scores~\cite{popovic2015chrf}.
 This metric provides standardized measurement of n-gram translation accuracy, aligning with current best practices in machine translation evaluation.